Experience growth beyond the classroom

 Meeting Times:

-1-2 times per week in Oct-Nov & Feb-Mar; & all tech week rehearsals and performances, Typically weekdays 4:00-7:00 p.m; some weekend rehearsals required; & attendance at weekend performances is mandatory for participation
+1-2x per week in October, November, February and March; all tech week rehearsals and performances (weekdays, 4:00–7:00 p.m.); some weekend rehearsals required; attendance at weekend performances is mandatory

 Location: